illinoistech-itm/jhajek/itmt-430/project-deliverables/Readme.md

 ## Project Base Requirements

-Each Project will have additional specific details per job to be delivered once the exact project subject is determined.
-But in this case we are going to disallow non-framework PHP and Google Firebase applications.
+Each Project will have additional specific details to be delivered once the exact project subject is determined.
+But in this case we are going to disallow non-frameworked PHP and Google Firebase based applications.
+Note some of the requirements below span across multiple categories.

+### Coding and Programming

 * Language and framework of your choice (ITM 311, ITM 312, ITMD 361 & 362, ITMD 411) Suggestions:
   * Android